2026 Education Policy

 Course Delivery

-meet the diverse needs of registrants.
-We offer a variety of course delivery methods,
+diverse needs of registrants.
+We offer a variety of course delivery methods, including

-including virtual classes and in-person learning options.
-This ensures that
+virtual classes and in-person learning options.
+This ensures that registrants can choose

 In-Person